sjfke/nonbleedingedge/cheatsheets/powershell.rst

 * camelCase for variable names, so ``dateString`` , rather than ``date_string``;

 A `Windows Powershell ISE <https://docs.microsoft.com/en-us/powershell/scripting/components/ise/introducing-the-windows-powershell-ise?view=powershell-7>`_
 is provided if you need more interactive assistance and is very useful when learning.
+You might also want to consider `Windows Terminal <https://github.com/microsoft/terminal>`_ which supports various command-line tools and shells like
+Command Prompt, PowerShell, WSL, and includes multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and custom themes, styles, and configurations.

-There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as is often the case, this means what you are searching for is either not easy to explain or not well understood by the author(s) or both... so be careful about blindly doing a *copy-and-paste* of examples.
+There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as is often the case, this means what you are searching for is either not simple to explain or not well understood by the author(s) or both... so be careful about blindly doing a *copy-and-paste* of examples.

 While learning I found the following helpful when starting: